The Hole Experience - Heli and Cultural Tour

 Choose from one of our 3 options to experience this unique adventure.

 - Departure times are booked on demand, subject to weather conditions

 - Departure is from our Paihia helipad

 - Option with the Maori Guide may not be available for short notice bookings

 For many years visitors have come to the Bay of Islands to venture through this top New Zealand icon the Hole in the Rock on boats, we have flown them over it thousands of times, and it has been admired by many for its unique appearance and history.

-Now it can be experienced up close and on foot, landing by helicopter on our newly built helipad on top of the island.
+Now, with the formal blessing of Motu Kokako Ahuwhenua Trust, you can experience it up close and on foot, landing by helicopter on our exclusive helipad on top of the island.
 Visitors have the option to land on the island with a brief stop on the viewing platform or be hosted on the island by a local Maori Guide, who will share the islands’ unique history and its cultural and ecological significance.

 Very few people in history, including Maori, have ever ventured on the island in this way before.
 Being surrounded by steep cliffs (over 150 metres high) and stunning scenery looking towards Cape Brett and its surrounds, this unique landing location will no doubt appeal to the adventurous.

 This year we did the Hole in the Rock.
 Unique is a word that gets over used, but this tour is truly unique.
 To be only the 56th and 57th people of European descent to set foot on a site that was central in the Maori warrior culture for 700 years is almost a spiritual experience, but when you add to that, that you stand on top of a sheer rockface 500 feet above the Paciifc Ocean, with the most beautiful scenery you can imagine, it becomes otherworldly.